Draichi/fusion-center/README.md

 - [x] **RSS Feeds** - Independent news sources (Meduza, The Insider, The Cradle)

 ### 🟡 Future
-- [x] Two agents, one for reasoning and onde for strictly JSON output
+- [x] Two agents, one for reasoning and one for strictly JSON output
 - [x] Event correlation engine
 - [x] Web dashboard
-- [ ] add duckduckgo search tool
+- [x] Add DuckDuckGo search tool
-- [ ] add https://ddosecrets.com/ as a tool
+- [x] Add https://ddosecrets.com/ as a tool (web scraping)
-- [ ] create a poc agent using PydanticAI instead of the current langchain agent
+- [ ] Create a PoC agent using PydanticAI instead of the current langchain agent

 ## 📄 License